Age Regression

 systems of Western and Middle Eastern societies.

-In classical Greece Plato, Diogenes and Pythagoras spoke of reincarnation and past life regressions.
+In classical Greece Plato, Diogenes and Pythagoras spoke of reincarnation and past life regressions as a matter of fact.

 The Ancient Jews believed that Abel had reincarnated into Moses, and in